Returning to school on 8 March - Key Information

 What should I do if my child is sick?

 No one displaying any Covid-19 symptoms should enter the school site.
 Any child or adult who becomes symptomatic during the school day will be isolated and sent home.
 Both staff and parents are expected to cooperate with the NHS Test and Trace process, booking a test, providing details of contacts and self isolating as requested by them.

 In non-Covid related sickness, the usual arrangements apply and parents should inform the school office.

 Will After school club or Computer club be running?

-The guidance indicates that these clubs may run but we are phasing them in to ensure our arrangements work.
+The guidance indicates that these clubs may run.

 After school Club is now being run by Complete Coaching and will start at the beginning of term.
 Interest in the club can be shown by emailing firstname.lastname@example.org